Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "How?"

 "It’s my fault.
-I...had originally planned to involve your species in performing...an attitude adjustment, you might say."
+I... had originally planned to involve your species in performing... an attitude adjustment, you might say."

 "Go on…"

-"There is...a construct.
+"There is... a construct.
 One.
 When it is assembled, what little individuality an Igraen has is completely subsumed to the consensus.
 While it is active, One is effectively omniscient, knowing anything and everything known by all Igraens.
 It is how we make our most significant top-level strategic and executive decisions.
 The ultimate democracy.
 I had intended a form of treason against the Hegemony in that I wanted to directly upload my memories and revelations about your people into One’s compiler.
 The idea was that, when next it was compiled, all Igraens would think as I did then about your species, come to recognize the potential for constructive *partnership* that existed between us."

 "Why would you even believe such a thing was possible?"

 "...I believed your people to be more foresighted than you do."
 Six sighed heavily.
 "Unfortunately, I was wrong.
 When they found and infiltrated the relay, instead of notifying me as requested and sticking with my plan, they simply destroyed it.
 Then a second.
 A third - and I’m quite sure they are seeking a third even now - would be a crippling blow, and a fourth?
 Fatal."

 He fidgeted with the sandwich on its plate.
 "Our goals are fundamentally compatible, yours and mine.
 The Hierarchy exists to maintain an orderly, broadly peaceful galaxy.
 Sometimes, we have needed to be the disaster that scared younger species straight.
-Often, we have needed to cull those who would be the kind of scourge you fear Humanity will become...and you’re quite right, your people have the power to be a scourge unlike this galaxy has ever known.
+Often, we have needed to cull those who would be the kind of scourge you fear Humanity will become... and you’re quite right, your people have the power to be a scourge unlike this galaxy has ever known.
 Always, we have ensured that there is room for the new and young to rise up and take over from the old and stagnant.
 We create an environment in which the young and disadvantaged can *compete,* not be hopelessly crushed under the power structure established and maintained by their elders."

 "Through genocide, body-snatching and genetic manipulation."